Galaxies and Cluster of Galaxies as Peak Patches of the Density Field: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We see in Fig. 1 that the matter density fraction in galaxy halos and clusters match well at the low mass end, as well as the underlying cumulative mass functions.
 The mass fraction of the galaxy group and cluster fuction reaches a saturation value of $\Omega_{\rm cluster virial}/\Omega_m=0.28(1\pm0.02)$ and the galaxy luminosity function leads to $\Omega_{\rm galaxy virial}/\Omega_m=0.28(\pm0.08)$.
 This provides a convergent answer for the mass contribution of collapsed objects if the region considered is restricted to the pseudovirial radii.
 This means that the bulk of mass is in the intergalactic space.
 We note that the result for galaxy halos does not change when we use the values relevant to other colour bands.
 With other colour band results (Blanton et al. 2001; McKay et al. 2002), we obtain the mass density $u:g:r:i:z=0.64: 1.14: 1: 0.99: 1.03$, where we have normalised the values to the $r$-band result.
-With the exception of the $u$-band, we have a convergent answer with variations well within the uncertainties, and we can take the value from the $r$-band as the representative mass of haloes within the pseudovirial radius of galaxies.
+With the exception of the $u$-band, which is strongly affected by star formation, we have a convergent answer with variations well within the uncertainties, and we can take the value from the $r$-band as the representative mass of haloes within the pseudovirial radius of galaxies.

-It is interesting to see that the cluster-group mass fraction function departs from the galaxy mass fraction for $M > 3 \times 10^{11}h_{70}^{-1}$, indicating the cooling process that works for the galaxies.
+It is interesting to see that the cluster-group mass fraction function departs from the galaxy mass fraction for $M > 3 \times 10^{11}h_{70}^{-1}$, indicating that cooling processes, which are essential for galaxy formation, become less effective for masses larger than this limit.
 This leads to the observed high-mass cutoff of the mass function from galaxies, while the high mass cutoff for clusters and groups is purely set by the intial condition and the gravitational physics.